smokkin/Exploring-Azure-administration-and-the-architecture-and-design-of-Azure-resources/AZ Administrator/Describing Azure compute and networking services/Test.md

 ### What You'll Learn

 This guide transforms a basic Azure VM lab into **production-ready deployment patterns** used by enterprises worldwide.
-You'll master:
+What to master:

 - ✅ Infrastructure as Code (IaC) deployment
 - ✅ Network security configuration